 1. Distance from the host server.

-If you’re playing an FPS shooter on an overseas server, there will be a greater time delay between issuing a command and its acknowledgment, as data needs to travel a greater distance through extra online nodes.
+If you’re playing a first-person shooter game on an overseas server, there will be a greater time delay between issuing a command and its acknowledgment, as data needs to travel a greater distance through extra online nodes.

 2. Traffic loads.